aff3ct/streampu/docs/Socket.md

 This function is used to disconnect sockets from each other, the `s_out` must be bound to the caller socket.

 ## When to use forward
-We have to pay attention during the choice of the socket type for our task, using a `SIO (Input/Output)` or `SFWD(Forward)` is very important for the application data coherency and performance.
+We have to pay attention during the choice of the socket type for our task, using a `SIO` or `SFWD` is very important for the application data coherency and performance.
 ### The differences to know about the sockets

  The most important point is the `dataptr` attribute, it's the pointer to the memory space where the data used by the task is stored.

  - In the case of the `SIO`, the input and the output sockets have their own `dataptr`.
 The `input` socket receives the pointer from its bound socket and the `output` has its own allocated memory space, the data received and computed by the task are written to the `output` memory space.
 The initial data is not modified in this case, there are no *side effects*.

  - In the case of the `SFWD`, the forward socket receives its `dataptr` from the bound socket like an `input`.
 But unlike the `SIO` case, the computed data is written directly on the provided memory space, thus overwritting it (and potentially losing important information), there are *side effects*.
-All the tasks with `SFWD` consecutively bound to each other share the same memory space.
+All the tasks with `SFWD` consecutively bound to each other share the same memory space, updating the `dataptr` of a `SFWD` needs to update all the pointers of the forward bound sockets recursively.

 ```mermaid
   graph LR;